neurogenetics/LRRK2_conditional_v3/README.md

 mkdir metafor_plots
 mv 12:* metafor_plots
 mv header* metafor_plots
-#need to copy over the forest plot script so that it can pull the files from its current directory
+# Need to copy over the forest plot script so that it can pull the files from its current directory
 cp /data/LNG/Julie/Julie_LRRK2_Condi/metafor_LRRK2.R metafor_plots

 # Now make the forest plots